 The Center for Children’s Advocacy helps at-risk children avoid deportation to a dangerous environment, and helps traumatized children get the support they need to learn English and succeed in school.

 “The Center’s legal advocacy for immigrant children fills an enormous need in Connecticut.
-Without Center for Children’s Advocacy attorney Edwin Colon, these children would slip through the cracks.
-His expertise helps hundreds of at-risk children, educates Connecticut attorneys and guides the state in supports for children who desperately need help to find safety, security and educational success.”
+Without the Center for Children’s Advocacy, these children would slip through the cracks.
+Their expertise helps hundreds of at-risk children, educating Connecticut attorneys and guiding the state in supports for children who desperately need help to find safety, security and educational success.”

 – Claudia Connor, President and CEO, Connecticut Institute for Refugees and Immigrants